tale-toul/OCP4AzureIPI/README.md

 ```
 The directory contains the configuration file __install-config.yaml__, review and modify the file as required.

-Before running the installer backup the install-config.yaml because it is removed durign the installation process.
-It is also recommended to run the installer in a tmux session so the terminal doesn't get blocked during more than 40 minutes, which is the time the installation needs to complete.
+Before running the installer, backup the install-config.yaml because it is removed during the installation process.
+It is also recommended to run the installer in a tmux session so the terminal doesn't get blocked for more than 40 minutes, which is the time the installation needs to complete.

 ```
 $ cp jupiter/install-config.yaml .